samuvack/ML-LDES-server/README.md

   ## Online Machine Learning

-  As a test, Holt Winters forecasting model from the Python package River was tested.
-Holt-Winters forecasting is a way to model and predict the behavior of a sequence of values over time; a time series.
+  As a test, Holt Winters forecasting model from the Python package River has been tested.
+Holt-Winters forecasting is a way to model and predict the behavior of a sequence of values over time (time series).
 Holt-Winters is one of the most popular forecasting techniques for time series.

 <p align="center">